Topics Library

 - Concise definitions and context for each topic.

-- Annotated links to primary papers, datasets, and code.
+- Evidence links to primary papers, datasets, and code.

 Why topic pages exist

-Each topic page summarises a field or concept — for example Ecology or Open Science — drawing directly from open databases.
-They function as living summaries that evolve automatically as new research is added to the ecosystem.
+Each topic page summarises a field or concept, for example Ecology or Open Science, drawing directly from open databases.
+They function as living summaries that evolve automatically as new research enters the ecosystem.

 From topics to living papers

-Over time, ScienceEcosystem will extend topic pages into living papers — dynamic review articles written collaboratively by researchers.
-These will combine narrative text with automatically updating citations, data links, and reproducibility layers.
+Over time, topic pages will expand into living papers: collaborative review articles with updateable citations, data links, and reproducibility layers.

-The goal is a world where scientific synthesis doesn’t expire — where review and primary research stay connected, transparent, and openly maintained.
+The goal is a world where synthesis does not expire and where primary research stays connected, transparent, and openly maintained.

 Interested in shaping this feature?
 Contact us at info@scienceecosystem.org.